amarthe/amarthe.github.io/_pages/research.md

 ## Volunteering

-- Volunteer at EUSIPCO 2024, in Lyon,
+- Volunteer at EUSIPCO 2024, in Lyon, France